Generally speaking, I start most reviews with company, material and development info…

 The unit is also adjustable for multiple wheel sizes (by an easy hand-adjustable bolt).

 One of the easily recognizable features for this trainer is that it requires no rear wheel.
 This came with a 10 speed cassette attached… I removed it with the same standard tools you use on your wheels.

 The free hub is 10-11 speed ready… You’ll not use the provided spacer if you jump to 11 (I zip tie things like this to the handle, rather than losing it…).

-The install of the new SRAM 11 unit was exactly the same process as it would have been on a bike.
+The install of the new SRAM 11 unit was exactly the same process as it would have been on a normal rear wheel.